mkerollos/SearchAssist-Toolkit/Blog/LLM Cost Optimization.md

 - Clean Text
 <br></br>

+> #### Key Insight
-This optimization of document storage formats yielded tangible benefits.
+> This optimization of document storage formats yielded tangible benefits.
 By converting HTML to more embedding-friendly formats, we achieved a notable boost in system performance.
-Specifically, we observed an average improvement in chunk recall ranging from 4% to 10%.
+Specifically, we observed an average improvement in chunk recall ranging from 3% to 15%(Please refer experiment IDs from 1 to 4 under Solutions Comparison table).
 This significant enhancement in retrieval accuracy demonstrates the critical role that appropriate document representation plays in the effectiveness of embedding-based retrieval systems.

 ### 2. Optimizing Chunking Strategies